Who are your clients?

-The first round is conducted by the Cornell Partnership, our recruitment partners, and will consist of a numeracy test and short case study.
-Short-listed candidates will then attend our assessment day at our offices in London, which will incorporate more detailed case studies with our consultants and interviews with our directors.
-The final round will include an interview with our chief executive, Tony Stockil.
+The first round is conducted by the Cornell Partnership, our recruitment partners, and will consist of a numeracy test, short case study and an interview.
+Short-listed candidates will then attend our assessment day at our offices in London, which will incorporate more detailed case studies, in-depth tests and interviews.

 How can I best prepare for your interviews?